IL 198147 to PTC Therapeutics Inc is the national phase of a PCT application claiming priority from a US patent from 12 October 2006.

 Following allowance, the Application was published for Opposition purposes.
 Teva Pharmaceuticals opposed the patent issuing.
 Following submission of the Statement of Claim, TEVA withdrew the Opposition, and so the Commissioner has to consider whether to allow the patent to issue, or to step into TEVA’s shoes, based on the statement of case, and continue the inter-partes opposition proceeding as if it was an ex-partes (re)examination under Section 34.
 PTC Therapeutics also requested costs and these were awarded in a decision of 13 August 2017.

-Due to a Patent Office mistake, the issue of whether or the Opposition should proceed ex-partes under Section 34 was not considered for a year, for which the patent office apologizes.
+Due to a Patent Office mistake, the issue of whether or not the Opposition should proceed ex-partes under Section 34 was not considered for a year, for which the Patent Office apologizes.

 From the Statement of Case of the Opposer, on 4 October 2006, the protocol o f a Phase II trial numbered PTC124, that included oral dosing of Altoran for treating Duchenne disease was published.
 TEVA claimed that persons of the art would be aware that PTC124 was Atloran, from the databases at the time, and Altoran was a known chemical whose synthesis was known back in 2006.